CarlQLange/chatgpt-arcana.el/readme.md

 ## Usage

-There are various interactive functions available, such as `chatgpt-arcana-replace-region`, `chatgpt-arcana-insert-at-point`, and more.
-Certain ones even work.
+There are various interactive functions available.
+Some of them even work.

 This package, for now, provides the following functionality: